NodesHub/dao_docs/docs/develop/how-to/ODISEOd/using-terrad.md

 ### Running your own full node

 Running your own full node is the most secure option, but it comes with relatively high resource requirements.
-For more information about the requirements to run your own full node and a tutorial for installing `ODISEOd`, see [installation](../../../full-node/run-a-full-ODISEO-node/build-ODISEO-core.md).
+For more information about the requirements to run your own full node and a tutorial for installing `achillesd`, see [installation](../../../full-node/run-a-full-ODISEO-node/build-ODISEO-core.md).
 For a tutorial that explains how to connect to an existing ODISEO network, see [joining a network](../../../full-node/run-a-full-ODISEO-node/join-a-network.md).

 ### Connecting to a remote full node